Recruitment Marketing Public

 If you choose, you can provide your own alternative description from within the page editor.

-Note: Currently, images used within a text block (added using the text tool), do not use the machine learning defaults automatically.
+Note: Currently, images used within a text block (added using the text tool) do not automatically use machine learning defaults.

 To be compliant with accessibility requirements, captions using the Web Video Text Tracks (WebVTT) format can be added.

 Each block has a section for entering screenreader specific content.
 It is available under the advanced tab and will generate HTML which is placed at the top of the block and is invisible to browsers, but visible to screenreaders.